walrusWebDev/wp-dev-habit/readme.txt

 Once installed, click "Activate Plugin".

-You will find the "Dev Habit Log" page under the main "WP Dev Habit" menu item in your admin sidebar.
+You will find the "Dev Habit Log" page under the main "Daily Dev Habit" menu item in your admin sidebar.

 (Optional) Navigate to the "Settings" submenu under "Dev Habit Log" to configure the GitHub integration if you wish to use the auto-save feature.
 You will need a GitHub Personal Access Token with repo or public_repo scope.